Florida Supreme Court Threatened by Political Gamesmanship

 Speaker Cannon has a plan to split the State Supreme Court into two, and expand the number of justices.
 One court would be responsible for hearing criminal cases, and the other would handle only civil law matters.
 Each of these dual Supreme Courts would have 5 justices.
 Under Cannon’s bill, which passed committee yesterday, the Democratic justices on our Supreme Court now would coincidentally be moved onto the criminal law Supreme Court.
 This would leave room for three new Supreme Court justice appointments by Republican Governor Rick Scott, to fill out the roster of the Court’s civil side.
 House Speaker Cannon has denied politics played any part in the proposed bill, instead citing an overwhelming backlog of cases (a backlog Cannon claims is created by appeals of death penalty cases).

 The facts quickly put the lie to this claim.
 Delays in death penalty cases are often caused by questions of federal law, or inaction by the executive branch.
 Florida’s Supreme Court decides death penalty cases more quickly than most other state Supreme Courts.
 And the caseload of Florida’s Supreme Court has actually been declining over the past ten years.
 Speaker Cannon’s reasons for this attack on the independence of our judicial branch have so easily been proven hollow, it has left critics of the bill to speculate what the real motivations may be.
 Newspaper editorials from around the state have denounced the proposed bill as a complex form of gerrymandering, and called Cannon’s motivations for proposing the bill suspect.
-Even the USA Today came out against this proposed bill, in an editorial you can click to here.
+Even the USA Today came out against this proposed bill.

 Last year the Florida Supreme Court struck down three proposed Constitutional amendments from the legislature, for containing deceptive language.
 One of those amendments was intended to undermine the campaign for fairer redistricting laws in Florida.
 The amendment the Legislature proposed was designed to protect the ability to create “safe districts”, where legislators of one party redraw district lines to protect themselves and their party from the risk of ever being voted out of office.
 After the legislature’s proposed amendments were struck down by the Supreme Court, the people of Florida voted 63% in support of Fair District amendments which made the rules of redistricting more fair and transparent.
 Mr. Cannon and others have actually filed suit to overturn these amendments, so overwhelmingly supported by the people they claim to represent.